 Better than that, there were two HUGE opportunites.
 First, Alan (my business partner) and I got awarded scholarships to ES’s retreat next week, a $3500 value.
 We get to go for free, so that’s pretty exciting.
 I know a number of people that have gone through it and said it was lifechanging, so I’m excited to see how it goes.

+After two months away from the gym I finally started up a new 12 week program again today.
 As soon as I hit the gym at 5:30 I quickly remembered how much I miss the regimen of getting up and starting the day that way.
 There’s something awesome about getting up when it’s still dark …

 A few months back as I was in the middle of a 6x per week weight training regimen, there were literally 3 days in a row where this weird thing happened.

 At the beginning of this year, our company went through about a 2 month drought after a client bailed on a project that had already started.
 We were counting on another $30,000 coming into the company between December and February.

 It still hasn’t shown up.

 I’m a month in on this 100 day challenge experiment where I’m writing a blog post every day for 100 days.
 (Repetative much?)